MicahKepe/custom-assistant/README.md

 # custom-assistant
-Create a customizable speaking assistant with ElevenLabs and ChatGPT in Python.
+First iteration of a customizable speaking assistant with ElevenLabs and ChatGPT in Python.

+🚨 For a more updated version of this project, check out [custom-assistant2.0](https://github.com/micahkepe/custom_assistant2.0). 🚨

 <!-- GETTING STARTED -->
 ## Getting Started